Crafty12345/chasing-hearts-wiki/content/Characters/Students/Roosje Alderliesten.md

 - Occasionally, they watch old Dutch anime dubs together on Marjolijn's laptop.

 ## Myrthe
-- She befriends [[Myrthe Hoedemaker]] off-screen in Chapter 14 when the two play a word chain game together.
+- She befriends [Myrthe](Myrthe%20Hoedemaker) off-screen in Chapter 14 when the two play a word chain game together.
 She agrees to become friends with her only after beating her easily.
 (They got an impressive 50 words in before Myrthe was finally beaten).
 - They had a lot of sleepovers together during the school holidays, which resulted in them becoming better friends.
 - She confessed her romantic feelings for [Myrthe](Myrthe%20Hoedemaker) (after a lot of encouragement from Fiadh and a cupcake she ate for courage given by [Ms Chiba](Aiko%20Chiba)) in Chapter 31.

 ## Fernanda
 - She became acquainted with [Fernanda](Fernanda%20Grillo) when she was introduced to the whole group in Chapter 25.
 - She is often the one to watch over her when she randomly goes swimming in the mornings and cheers her on at swimming carnivals.
-- She saw one of [Fernanda](Fernanda%20Grillo)'s sisters at the shops and had to wait outside with her for Fernanda and the rest of [Fernanda](Fernanda)'s family to come back.
+- She saw one of [Fernanda](Fernanda%20Grillo)'s sisters at the shops and had to wait outside with her for Fernanda and the rest of [Fernanda](Fernanda%20Grillo)'s family to come back.
 After this, [Fernanda](Fernanda%20Grillo) has been really friendly with Roosje, occasionally following her around when she has a different class on.

 ## Altair
 - She met [Altair](Altair%20Vilar-Castelo) during production rehearsals one day, when [Fernanda](Fernanda%20Grillo) snuck in because of getting lost on the way to the carpark.
 - Eventually she just wound up letting the two come watch rehearsals after obtaining permission from one of the teachers in charge.
-- She and him occasionally buy books together when she, [Fernanda](Fernanda%20Grillo), [Myrthe](Myrthe%Hoedemaker), and he go out to the shops as a group.
+- She and him occasionally buy books together when she, [Fernanda](Fernanda%20Grillo), [Myrthe](Myrthe%20Hoedemaker), and he go out to the shops as a group.

 ## Zelda
 - She and [Zelda](Zelda%20Appel) became close in Chapter 16, upon realising just how much they have in common.